reddogproductions/AzureDemoLab/labguide/Enterprise Scale/landing zones.md

 ## Enterprise Scale In A Box

-This environment has been setup according the guidelines [Enterprise Scale in a box](https://github.com/Azure/Enterprise-Scale/blob/main/docs/enterprise-scale-iab/README.md)
+This environment has been setup according to the guidelines of[Enterprise Scale in a box](https://github.com/Azure/Enterprise-Scale/blob/main/docs/enterprise-scale-iab/README.md).
 This means we used a Github CI/CD pipelines from our forked repository <https://github.com/reddogproductions/Enterprise-Scale-in-a-box/blob/main/README.md>, at current time we selected to deploy the Wingtip example (Cloud only).

 ### What is implemented?